mskalecki/librenms-setup/README.md

     1. `librenms` is a reasonable username, but it can be anything that matches your organizations conventions.
     2. This account shouldn't be used for everyday access.
 It will be used for things that shouldn't be associated with Real People, like Oxidized's API access.
 3. Once the account is created, choose to "validate" the configuration.
 4. Login with the freshly created credentials.
-Expect that some transient warnings, but there should not be any errors.
+Expect that some transient warnings and errors.

 ## Configure Oxidized